shiftio/microsite/README.md

 ### Twig for Templating
 This project also uses [Twig](http://twig.sensiolabs.org/) as a lightweight templating language.
 There are only two pages in the templates directory: home.html and login.html.

+# Run it on Heroku
+A great way to run your microsite is to use Heroku.
+This project already includes the required Procfile and apache_app.conf files.
+Check [here](https://devcenter.heroku.com/articles/getting-started-with-php#introduction) for instructions on how to get your project deployed on Heroku in just a few steps.